statOmics/pda19-20/pages/sdaMsqrobDesign.md

 ##### 3.3.3.
 Interpret the estimate for the top hit of each contrast?

 ##### 3.3.4.
-Try to explain the difference in the number of significant proteins between the contrasts that do not involve the septum?
+Try to explain why there is such a large difference in the number of significant proteins that are found between the contrasts?